Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/README.md

 # Smart Contracts Module

-This module introduces students to the concept of smart contracts and how they are an natural extension to the existing field of contracts.
+This module introduces students to the concept of smart contracts and how they are a natural extension to the existing field of contracts.
 We will learn that computer programs can express formal agreements and act as an efficient and impartial alternative to a court or judge.
 We will also understand the importance of running such contracts on a trustworthy platform and see that blockchain can provide such a platform.